ericpungholee/SUGGI-AI/LANGGRAPH_INTEGRATION.md

 # LangGraph Integration for Agentic Editing

-This document describes the implementation of LangGraph for improved agentic editing in the SSUGI project.
+This document describes the implementation of LangGraph for improved agentic editing in the SUGGI-AI project.

 ## Overview